 3. Queens of Revolution: One who lost her head and one who led a counter-revolution

 Empress Maria Theresa of Austria also ruled as monarch.
 She had 11 daughters, all named Maria.
 The most famous of these are undoubtedly the two youngest Maria Carolina, Queen of Naples, and Maria Antonia, best remembered as Queen Marie Antoinette of France.
 The two archduchesses were very close as children until their mother separated them in adolescence for bad behavior.
 Soon afterward, Maria Carolina was sent to marry the King of Naples and Sicily as a replacement for an older sister who had died of small pox.
 Despite an inauspicious beginning, the couple produced 18 children and Maria Carolina essentially took over the government from her ineffectual husband, who much preferred hunting to governing.
+Unfortunately perhaps, Marie Antoinette was unable/incapable of governing in place of her also ineffective husband and both of them were guillotined in the French Revolution.
+Following her sister's execution, Maria Carolina abandoned the ideals of enlightened absolutism and launched a counter-revolution in her kingdome.
+Eventually deposed by Napolean, Maria Carolina died in exile just one year before her husband's restoration.

 4. The pair who introduced Rasputin to the Imperial Family

 This proved to be the most challenging pair for our Royal Experts.
 Most respondents selected a non-royal pair: Empress Alexandra's confidant Anna Vyrobova and her sister, also named Alexandra.
 However, the royal sisters responsible for helping make the naughty monk acceptable in Russian imperial and aristocratic circles were Anastasia and Militsa of Montenegro, daughters of King Nicholas I of Montenegro who married Russian Grand Dukes.
 Anastasia married Grand Duke Nicholas Nicholaeivich and Militsa married his brother Peter.
 Both of the princesses were deeply religious and drawn to the more occult aspects of the Russian Orthodox Church.
+They championed several mystics including Rasputin.
+Although the Empress did not consider the princesses to be her friends, she became deeply attached to their protege Rasputin, which ultimately helped lead to the Russian Revolution.
+The sisters and their husbands all escaped the revolution, unlike many other members of the imperial family.

 5. Scandalous sisters: One married a playboy but became an HRH and one ran away with the circus.